Nothing Daily

 The first column gives the number in its decimal representation, the second in hexadecimal.
 The third is either its strerror representation between double quotes or a preprocessor constant.

-To close this article, here is the end of its output on my Mac:
+To close this post, here is the end of its output on my Mac:

 $ errnos | tail